nlawtonUSC/mtga_ml/README.rst

 :code:`mtga_ml` is a library of machine learning tools for analyzing the 17lands MTGA public datasets. :code:`mtga_ml` is for

-* MTGA users looking to use machine learning to enhance their gameplay
+* MTGA users looking to use machine learning to improve their gameplay

 * Machine learning hobbyists looking for inspiration and examples of projects using the 17lands public datasets